freda1874/Wish-Jar-with-drupal-cms/README.md

 **WishJar** is a platform where users can document, share, and explore wishes to inspire and connect with others.
 Whether it’s climbing a mountain, starting a business, or learning a new skill, this website provides a space to turn aspirations into inspirations.

+This app was designed using Drupal as part of my journey to explore rupal development.
+I think Drupal offers more customization compared to WordPress.
+The project is containerized using DDEV and Docker, providing a more efficient, portable development environment.
+I leveraged key Drupal features, including:
+- Blocks and Views: To create flexible content displays.
+- CSS and Twig: For custom styling and theming.I also integrated tailwindcss with twig.
+- Flags: To implement functionality like "Follow User."
+- User Relationships: To manage interactions between users.

 ### **Basic Site Settings**